-WoodTreks has been in development for one year now.
-It went “live” and was viewable by the public six months ago, in June of 2008.
+WoodTreks has been in development for a while now.
+It went “live” and was viewable by the public in June of 2008.
 Many viewers have written and told me that I haven’t spent much time talking about myself, my woodworking background, or why I do this.
 Well let me start by saying that I’m crazy about woodworking and have been since I was a kid.
 So, it all starts with that.
 I still credit my high school shop teachers with guiding and mentoring me.
 Since then it’s just been decades of reading, learning from others, and the good-old “school of hard knocks”.
 Like most woodworkers (and probably like you), I’m always learning and I like to learn.

 Some viewers are surprised that I haven’t featured any of my wood work on this blog and are curious to know what I make.
 To answer that, I build solid-wood furniture, some cabinets, and I enjoy architectural cabinetmaking and trim work.
 My latest project was a custom designed European style cabinetmaker’s bench.
 This bench makes a cameo appearance in the intro “bumper” to each WoodTreks video segment.
 Perhaps you’ve seen it?